unepwcmc/DasBoard/README.md

 # Setup
 ## Persistence
 The application uses [CouchDB](https://en.wikipedia.org/wiki/CouchDB) for persistence.
 Install it with your package manager of choice.
 CouchDB is a NoSQL store, which you query using map/reduce functions.
-These map/reduce functions are store in in design views in the database.
+These map/reduce functions are stored in design views in the database.
 Queries are performed over HTTP.

 ## Our CouchDB wrapper
 As such, we've ditched ActiveRecord, and replaced it with our own lightweight wrapper.